 Hey!
 I'm Kate.
-I love helping photographers and creative entrepreneurs build their businesses to match their own vision of success!
+I help photographers and creative entrepreneurs build their businesses to match their own vision of success through brand strategy and website design.
 Let's create your offer, clarify your message, and connect with your people!

 No is a full sentence. – Setting and communicating boundaries in your photography business.

 “No.” is a complete sentence.
 When it comes to setting boundaries in your photography business there are some more tactful ways to handle client relationships!
 There are some boundaries every photographer should have.
 Let’s talk about them and the phrases and responses I use to make sure that I’m building an intentional business but keep clients happy too!

 You’ve probably heard that you should have a niche.
 While I agree that it’s easier to market if you have one clear audience, it can be rewarding to shoot in a few different genres.
 What you should have is a list of things you don’t shoot!
 There’s just not enough time in the day to be excellent at every single thing.
 Choose your favorites and refer the others out.
 This is a win-win.
 You build your photography community by referring out.
 The person inquiring gets an experienced photographer in the genre they are looking for.
 I always wrap up the email telling them I’d love to work with them in the future in the genre I do shoot in.